 Weekly consultation team for DBT therapists

-4 Modules Taught DBT Skills Group
+4 Modules Taught in DBT Group

 Distress tolerance skills